A Treatise of Pleas of the Crown

-A Treatise of Pleas of the Crown; or, a system of the principal matters relating to that subject, digested under proper heads is an influential treatise on the criminal law of England, written by William Hawkins, serjeant-at-law, and later edited by John Curwood, barrister.
+A Treatise of Pleas of the Crown; or, a system of the principal matters relating to that subject, digested under proper heads (or Pleas of the Crown for short), is an influential treatise on the criminal law of England, written by William Hawkins, serjeant-at-law, and later edited by John Curwood, barrister.
 It was first published in 1716 and went through eight editions, the last of which was published in 1824.

 It is often cited as "Hawk.P.C." or some similar variation on this.